Self-Publishing as a UK Author

 Since I am currently still a part-time writer, it usually takes me about 6-8 months to write a 100k words novel.
 If I wrote full time, I could probably do this in 3-4 months.

-Kindleboards and Goodreads are good places to find editors and beta readers/proofreaders.
-There are also plenty of writing websites, forums, and blogs that offer links to beta readers/proofreaders.
+Check out Joanna Penn’s excellent The Creative Penn website and her Resources for Authors.
+If you join the Alliance of Independent Authors, you will also gain access to their excellent list of resources.
 If you subscribe to the Writing Magazine and Writing News in the UK, you will find companies offering author services such as editing and proofreading.
 Check them out carefully and look for reviews of the services they offer.
 And I don’t mean just read the testimonials on their website; they’re hardly going to put negative ones on there.
 Google the name of the company and add ‘reviews’ in your search box.
+Kindleboards and Goodreads are also good places to find editors and beta readers/proofreaders.
+There are also plenty of writing websites, forums, and blogs that offer links to beta readers/proofreaders.

 The above is MY writing and editing process.
 Every author will have a different one.
 If you feel your method is not working for you, create another one.
 It takes time to find out what will suit you best.